Table of Contents

 However, in clinical terms:

 The Comprehensive Metabolic Panel (CMP) does not measure thyroid hormones.
-To check your thyroid, you require a specific set of tests known as a Thyroid Function Test (TFT) or a Thyroid Panel.
+To check your thyroid, you require a specific set of tests known as a Thyroid Function Test or a Thyroid Panel.

 Understanding the Components of a CMP